matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 The transactions sent via this endpoint should only be attempted once and excluded from any automatic retry that normal transactions have.

-The endpoint is only allowed when using a valid appservice token and it will ping the appservice associated with the token.
+The endpoint is only allowed when using a valid appservice token and it can only ping the appservice ID associated with the token.
 Trying to use a non-appservice token must result in a `M_FORBIDDEN` error.

 #### Response
 If the transaction request returned successfully, the endpoint returns